How the Updated Companies Act Changed the Common Seal Use

 The amendments to the Companies Act 2016 have simplified the process of executing documents under seal.
 The amendment is likely to have a positive impact on the business community as it is seen to expedite work matters.
 This will make it easier for companies to do business and reduce the risk of errors.

 What Are the Benefits of Not Having a Common Seal?

 There are several benefits to not having a common seal.
 These include:

 There is no need to purchase or maintain a common seal.

 Companies are free to choose how they want to execute documents.

 There is less chance of errors occurring when documents are not affixed with a common seal.

-If you are contemplating not having a common seal for your company, it is crucial to seek guidance from a qualified lawyer to thoroughly discuss the implications.
+If you are contemplating not having a common seal for your company, it is crucial to seek guidance from a qualified lawyer to discuss the implications thoroughly.
 You can also contact us at 3E Accounting for more detailed information on how to move forward with or without having a seal.